 My 62-year-old mom married a man who was kind and generous to the core, but she wasn’t attracted to him, didn’t respect him, and didn’t laugh with him.
 She married him just because he was a good person.
 The marriage lasted less than two years.
 As much as I stress comfort, some marriages should never happen at all.

-I hope this clarifies – for all of you – what you should and should not experience with a romantic partner: a basic level of personal and physical chemistry, a realistic view on that person’s strengths and weaknesses, and a belief that although you’ve been more wildly attracted to other people before, you’ve never had a better relationship in your entire life.
+I hope this clarifies — for all of you — what you should and should not experience with a romantic partner: a basic level of personal and physical chemistry, a realistic view on that person’s strengths and weaknesses, and a belief that although you’ve had more wild physical attraction to other people before, you’ve never had a better relationship in your entire life.
 That’s why you lock it in.